What is it that you need to look for in an SDI cable? Should you go for an HDMI connector or an SDI one?

 Chapter 5: HDMI vs. SDI: What’s the Difference?

-- SDI cable uses BNC [British naval connector] connector, whereas HDMI uses the HDMI connector.
+- SDI cable uses BNC [British naval connector], whereas HDMI uses the HDMI connector.

-- HDMI uses high bandwidth a digital content protection [HDCP] for protection, whereas there is no such protection in SDI.
+- HDMI uses high bandwidth digital content protection [HDCP] for protection, whereas SDI has no such protection.

 - Speed in HDMI cable is a bit slower due to HDCP than SDI.